A group of veteran lawyers pose in front of a glass wall in the office

 Immigration lawyers assist immigrants transitioning into the U.S. by guiding them through the many required documents and forms, which are otherwise difficult to navigate without the assistance of an immigration lawyer.
 They also help secure work visas and collaborate with businesses to ensure proper documentation.

 Mergers & Acquisitions (M&A) lawyers navigate the complexities of businesses being sold, bought out, or merged.
-They must understand tax, transactional, and business law to ensure fair and legal handling of these situations.
-M&A lawyers are involved in:
+M&A lawyers are required to possess a comprehensive understanding of tax, transactional, and business law to ensure the fair and legal handling of these situations; they are involved in:

 • Due diligence investigations